Lastik/some-charts/docs/demo/box-plot/index.md

 category: Demos
 ---

-## Box-Plot demo

-This page contains description of the Box Plot demo code.
+See the code below for a simple example of Bars Plot visualization.
 Full documentation is available on the [Codesandbox.io](https://codesandbox.io/s/some-charts-box-demo-9c3kii?from-embed)

 ```javascript